sigpwny/websites/content/meetings/sp2021/2021-04-01/index.md

 - involvement
 time_close: ''
 time_start: 2021-04-01T18:00:00.000000-06:00
-title: How to Run SIGPwny Meetings
+title: Recursive Meeting
 week_number: 9
 ---
+## Meeting Summary
+- The "recursive meeting" is a meeting about how to run meetings with SIGPwny!